Jerry Edwin Smith: 2012 on Obamacare

-Scope of Congress's power
+2012 on the scope of Congress's power

-In July 2012, Smith authored the bipartisan majority opinion for the en banc Fifth Circuit in United States v.
+In July 2012, Smith authored the majority opinion for the en banc Fifth Circuit in United States v.
 Kebodeaux, 687 F.3d 232 (5th Cir.
 2012), holding that, once a former federal convict has fully served his sentence and been unconditionally released from prison, the federal government cannot regulate his purely intrastate conduct merely because he was once convicted of a federal crime.
 Smith's majority opinion further held that the mere possibility that a person may move interstate in the future is an insufficient basis for the federal government to regulate that person under the Interstate Commerce Clause.
 The decision was reversed 7–2 by the Supreme Court in United States v.
 Kebodeaux, 133 S. Ct.
 2496 (2013), on the grounds that Kebodeaux himself was not unconditionally released from federal custody, because a law in effect at the time of his offense required him to register as a sex offender after his release from prison.
-However, a concurring opinion by Chief Justice Roberts agreed with Judge Smith's en banc opinion on the core issue that "[t]he fact of a prior federal conviction, by itself, does not give Congress a freestanding, independent, and perpetual interest in protecting the public from the convict’s purely intrastate conduct."
+However, a concurring opinion by Chief Justice Roberts agreed with Judge Smith's en banc opinion on the core issue that "[t]he fact of a prior federal conviction, by itself, does not give Congress a freestanding, independent, and perpetual interest in protecting the public from the convict's purely intrastate conduct."

-Bankruptcy courts
+2013 on bankruptcy courts

 In November 2013, Smith authored the court's opinion in BP RE, L.P. v.
 RML Waxahachie Dodge, L.L.C.
 (In re BP RE, L.P.), 735 F.3d 279 (5th Cir.
 2013), holding that a bankruptcy court lacked power under Article III of the Constitution to adjudicate "non-core" bankruptcy claims even where the parties to the proceeding consented to the bankruptcy court's authority to adjudicate the claims.
 Judge Smith's opinion was later abrogated in a 6–3 opinion by the Supreme Court in Wellness International Network, Ltd. v.
 Sharif, 135 S. Ct.
 92 (2015).

-Free speech
+2014 on free speech

 In July 2014, Smith dissented in Texas Division, Sons of Confederate Veterans, Inc. v.
 Vandergriff, 759 F.3d 388 (5th Cir.
 2014), in which the majority held that the Texas Department of Motor Vehicle's decision to deny an application for a specialty license plate featuring the Confederate battle flag violated the Free Speech Clause of the First Amendment.
 In his dissent, Judge Smith said that the specialty license plate constituted government speech rather than private speech and that therefore the First Amendment did not apply.
 The Supreme Court later agreed with Judge Smith in a 5–4 opinion in Walker v.
 Texas Division, Sons of Confederate Veterans, Inc., 135 S. Ct.
 2239 (2015).